hardyoyo/RodmanPottingerCookbook/recipes/BlackBeanSoup.md

 ---

-Set the cooker to sauté and sauté the onions until they turn brown a bit at the edges, add the garlic, sauté for 30 seconds more, then add the celery and carrots.
+Set the cooker to sauté and sauté the onions until they turn brown a bit at the edges, add the garlic, sauté for 30 seconds more, then add the green chilies (if using), celery, and carrots.
 Stir and sauté for a minute more, then add the tomatoes and all of their liquid, stir a bunch, then add water to the same can and toss that in to the cooker.
 Stir, then add the beans.
 Add all the spices.
 Add the potatoes.
 Pop on the lid, set the cooker for 15 minutes on beans/chili.
 Release the pressure,